Adventure Drugs Rehabilitation

 Funnel Guide questions

-How did this emotion impact the group?
+How did you see yourself perform within the group?

-What did you learn from all of this?
+What did you learn through your experience?

 Programming in adventure therapy involves: